 Students may wish to purchase the International Student Identity Card (ISIC) prior to departure.
 This card carries supplemental health and travel insurance, is recognized worldwide and can be used to obtain student discounts in many destinations—on everything from travel, museums and theater to haircuts, meals and movies.
 The ISIC card can be purchased from STA Travel or other authorized agencies (see http://www.isic.org/ for details).
 The cost of the card is approximately $25.

-If you plan to arrive prior to the start of your program or travel during breaks, you will need to make arrangements for you own lodging.
-Ask you program provider or host institution for recommendations, as you will be unfamiliar with the area.
+If you plan to arrive prior to the start of your program or travel during breaks, check with students who have studied in your host country for recommendations, and ask your program provider or host institution for recommendations, as you will be unfamiliar with the area.
 It is difficult to gauge whether or not an area is safe based on descriptions from guidebooks and on-line reservation services.